LuMarans30/esp32vario-xcsoar/README.md

 ## Open-Source Variometer using ESP32S3 for XCSoar (WIP)

 >[!WARNING]
-> It still hasn't been tested
+> It has not been tested yet

 ### Introduction
 This project is an open-source variometer designed to work seamlessly with XCSoar, a popular flight planning and navigation software.